 Eighteen months later, Eve has a bad asthma attack.

-Deirdre has been with PruHealth for two years when she develops symptoms that indicate she may have diabetes.
-Her GP refers her to an endocrinology specialist who organises a series of investigations to confirm the diagnosis, and she then starts on oral medication to control the diabetes.
-After several months of regular consultations and some adjustments to the medication regime, the specialist confirms that the condition is now well controlled and explains that he would like to see her every four months to review the condition.
+Deirdre has been with VitalityHealth for two years when she develops symptoms that indicate she may have diabetes.
+Her GP refers her to an endocrinology consultant who organises a series of investigations to confirm the diagnosis, and she then starts on oral medication to control the diabetes.
+After several months of regular consultations and some adjustments to the medication regime, the consultant confirms that the condition is now well controlled and explains that he would like to see her every four months to review the condition.

 We pay for the treatment of Deirdre’s condition up to this point.
 However, we advise her that because her condition is now stabilised we will not be able to continue to cover her regular four month check-ups.
 We tell Deirdre that we will cover one more check-up so that she has time to make alternative arrangements.
 We will not cover her medication at any time.